Stoozy/SML/README.md

 ## Motivation

 I am working on this project purely for the learning experience, there are working minecraft modded launchers out there already, such as MultiMC.
 However, this project should benefit those who don't want a fully featured GUI program and would rather do things in a shell.

+## Installation

+Windows:
+    - Go to releases
+    - Install using the msi to `C:\sml`
+    - This installer adds the binary to path by default

+Linux:
+    - Go to releases
+    - Download and extract the tarball
+    - Run the install script as root

 ## Usage